 As well as already assisting with front-end activities, such as in operations or major health procedures, robotic process automation is now starting to become a major aspect of back-end healthcare operations.
 Some innovative healthcare providers are already using robotics for this purpose.

-Entering, editing and extracting information from patient’s electronic health records
+Edit, enter and extract information from electronic health records

 The Robotics involved in Healthcare Automation

-RPA relies on pre-programmed workflows and commands to replicate human action on a console or on the Cloud to perform a number of different functions.
-In some cases, this involves accessing existing data systems or information, or in other examples, it involves creating new data to go into existing databanks or databases.
-The crucial difference between robotics and AI is simple – robotics needs to be told what to do, whereas AI can develop its own pattern and work out what to do over time.
+RPA relies on programmed workflows to replicate human actions on your console, to perform a number of key functions.
+The crucial difference between robotics and AI is simple – robotics needs to be told what to do, whereas AI can develop patterns and work out what to do over time.

 Ben Hume, Assistant Director of Transplant Support Services at NHSBT